bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 Toasters require a unique name, and toasts can be targeted to appear in a specific named toaster.

-In most cases you will not need to directly use this component, as `<b-toast>` will automatically insert a `<t-toaster>` component (appended to `<body>`) if one is not found in the document.
+In most cases you will not need to directly use this component, as `<b-toast>` will automatically insert a `<t-toaster>` component (appended to `<body>`) with the requested toaster name. if one is not found in the document.
 But sometimes you may want to explicity place a toaster in your app.

-The toaster `name` becomes the ID of the inserted container, and will also be placed as a class name on the container
+The toaster `name` becomes the ID of the inserted container, and will also be used a class name on the rendered toaster container.

-Toaster positioning and teh positioning of toasts inside the toaster is driven completely by CSS classes.
+Toaster positioning and the positioning of toasts inside the toaster is driven completely by CSS classes (based on the name of the toaster)

 The following "built-in" toaster names (and associated styles) are defined in BootstrapVue's custom SCSS: